muldjord/skyscraper/README.md

 * Added 'mobygames' scraping module.
 Limited to 360 requests per hour so won't be included in 'Simple Mode'.
 Can be used to scrape a few games that other sources miss.
 * Updated to new 'thegamesdb' api
 * Made 'import' base folder configurable

+#### Version 2.4.10 (14th June 2018)
+* '/home/pi' is no longer hardcoded anywhere in Skyscraper.
+Now always uses current user home dir
-* Added 'Estimated remaining time' to output
+* Changed 'Estimated time total' to 'Estimated time left' in terminal output

 #### Version 2.4.9 (9th June 2018)
 * Added 'mame-advmame', 'mame-mame4all' and 'mame-libretro' platforms